rachelrakov/Intro_to_Machine_Learning/sections/visualize.md

 [<<< Previous](features.md) | [Next >>>](supervised.md)

 ## Let's visualize this data!
 What do you notice about the data?
 Do you think our features will be good at predicting news and romance sentences?
 Which features do you think will be the most useful?
 We will be using the *matplotlib* and *pandas* libraries to visualize our data, and the latter is built on the former.
 As mentioned above, a *matplotlib* visualization is a `figure` onto which is attached one or more `axes`.
-Each `axes` has a horizontal (x) `axis` and vertical (y) `axis`, and the data is encoded using color and glyphs such as `markers` (for example circles) or `lines` or polygons (called `patches`).
+Each `axis` has a horizontal (x) `axis` and vertical (y) `axis`, and the data is encoded using color and glyphs such as `markers` (for example circles) or `lines` or polygons (called `patches`).
 The figure below annotates these parts of a visualization and was created by Nicolas P. Rougier using `matplotlib`.
 The source code can be found in the matplotlib documentation. <sup>1</sup>
 ![Diagram of the components of the matplotlib generated visualization.](../images/mpl_anatomy.png)
 <sup>1</sup>https://matplotlib.org/gallery/showcase/anatomy.html#sphx-glr-gallery-showcase-anatomy-py